 Low Battery RTH:

-As it name suggests this RTH is triggered when the Intelligent Flight Battery is depleted to the point that it may affect the return of the aircraft.
-When this happens a prompt will appear on your screen in the DJI GO/4 app and the drone will automatically begin to ascend to the set RTH height and return if no action is taken after a 10-second countdown.
-If the battery power is critically low then the drone will automatically land itself and this can’t be cancelled by the pilot.
-This type of RTH is one that is best avoided, just like pilots of aeroplanes never want to be in a situation where their fuel light starts blinking.
+As its name suggests, this RTH is triggered when the Intelligent Flight Battery is depleted to the point that it may affect the return of the aircraft.
+When this happens, a prompt will appear on your screen in the DJI GO/4 app, and the drone will automatically begin to ascend to the set RTH height and return if no action is taken after a 10-second countdown.
+If the battery power is critically low, then the drone will automatically land itself, and this can’t be canceled by the pilot.
+This type of RTH is one that is best avoided, just like pilots of airplanes never want to be in a situation where their fuel light starts blinking.

 RTH Settings in DJI GO/4

 Now that we have looked at the different types of DJI’s Return To Home, let’s take a look at the settings in DJI Go/4 that affect RTH.

 Enable Vision Positioning needs to be enabled for Landing Protection and Precision Landing to work.
 The only real reason to turn this off is if you plan on flying over a reflective surface like water as the light being reflected back messes up the VPS.

 Landing protection is another useful setting as the drone will scan the ground before it lands to make sure it is suitable.
 If it isn’t suitable, the drone will try to find a suitable landing area.